frianasoa/Ze-Notes/docs/index.md

 After setting those values, you will see "Using Custom Ai" in the context menu.
 Try and adjust the "System message" and the "User prompt" untill you are satisfied with the results.
 Once you are satisfied, you may click save to record the current settings.

 ![image](./images/settings-custom-ai-02.png)
+*How to record a Custom AI API call*

 Once you click "OK", the current Custom AI settings will be recorded and will show in "Saved Custom AI".
 You can add as many Custom AI menu as you want.
 However, avoid long names that could disrupt the menu.